swoicik/swoicik.github.io/_posts/2021-05-20-may-portfolio-updates.md

 | MATIC - Polygon             | 3.40%       |
 | XLM - Stellar               | 1.15%       |

 As a final note, here is a stock from my watch list.
-BYND (Beyond Meat) has been a stock I'm looking at a lot more.
-It's a tough stock for me
+BYND (Beyond Meat) has been one I am looking at a lot more.
+It's a tough stock for me to actually buy in to.
+The industry has huge growth potential in the next several years.
+It's already grown exponentially over the past few years.
+Normally I would buy a basket of stocks in the industry and let the market figure out a winner.
+With this industry, many of the companies are not public yet.
+BYND is one of the first.
+I don't know if BYND really has a competitive advantage.
+Do you buy BYND just to get into the industry?
+Wait until more companies are public in this space?
+I like the industry, but don't particulary like this company.

-If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/10) or message me on [twitter](https://twitter.com/swoicik).
+If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/13) or message me on [twitter](https://twitter.com/swoicik).
 I will be posting more updates in the future.